• Skip to primary navigation

 6. Relying too much on visuals

-Data visuals like graphs and charts are becoming more popular since they simplify what could otherwise be very complex and difficult to interpret data sets.
+Data visuals like graphs and charts are becoming more popular since they simplify what could otherwise be very complex and difficult-to-interpret data sets.
 They’re especially helpful in communicating complex ideas to people who may otherwise struggle to comprehend them.
 However, over-relying on these visuals can cause you to overlook important factors that can get lost in such a high-level analysis.

 7. Not making your insights actionable

 You may form an accurate conclusion with your data analytics strategy, but that conclusion won’t mean much if it isn’t actionable.
-The purpose of data analytics is to gather insights that can help you change or improve some aspect of your business.
+The purpose of data analytics is to gather insights that can help you change or improve some aspects of your business.
 If you’re not tying your insights to actions, you’re not getting any value.
 Always make sure you’re making your insights actionable.

 Making Everyone on the Team a Data Analyst